Bromma: Famous residents

 Bromma is the birthplace of Mats Sundin and Douglas Murray.
-Per Albin Hansson, Prime Minister of Sweden 1932 to 1946, lived in Ålsten during the last years of his life, and died on the tram in Ålsten in 1946 (while still the Prime Minister).
+Per Albin Hansson, Prime Minister of Sweden from 1932 to 1946, lived in Ålsten during the last years of his life, and died on the tram in Ålsten in 1946 (while still the Prime Minister).
 Martin Eriksson, better known as E-Type, moved to Bromma with his family at the age of 14.
 Sweden's first man in space, Christer Fuglesang, was raised in Bromma.
 Nobel Prize laureates Gunnar and Alva Myrdal lived at several locations in Bromma along with their children, including writer Jan Myrdal.

 Sport

 The local football team Brommapojkarna have played in the Allsvenskan.
 Although not regarded as a major team in Stockholm, it has the largest youth academy in the world.
 Its main emphasis on producing technical and fast players.

 The local icehockey team is GötaTraneberg.
 Sweden´s most famous basketball team, Alviks BK - founded 1956 - has won the Swedish Championship 19 times since 1963.